ABOUT : OSIRIS STUDIO

 ABOUT : MICHAEL GRAVES

 Michael Graves is a multiple GRAMMY-Award winning mastering engineer.
-During his career Graves has worked with clients worldwide and has gained a reputation as one of the leading audio restoration and re-mastering specialists working today, earning 5 GRAMMYs and 14 GRAMMY nominations.
+Working with clients worldwide, Michael is one of the foremost audio restoration and re-mastering specialists working today, earning 5 GRAMMYs and 14 GRAMMY nominations.

 These and other projects have received favorable reviews and critical acclaim by many news organizations and publications including: National Public Radio, The New Yorker, The New York Times, The Los Angeles Times, Rolling Stone, SPIN, Mojo, Uncut, Down Beat, Pitchfork, and many others.